 If, however, you’re in the market for a new car, do yourself a favor and get a CarPlay-compatible one.
 There’s really no reason not to get one, after all, since even base model vehicles are shipping with stuff for 2017.
 You’ll be happy you did.

-- › How to Disable Apple CarPlay on iPhone
+- › How to Customize the Apple CarPlay Screen

 - › Avoid Forgetting Children or Pets in a Hot Car With an iPhone Shortcut